DoRightThingWill/DataStructureByJava/readme.md

-## this is notes taken via learning Data Strcture Design and Analysis by Java
+## this is notes taken via learning Data Structure Design and Analysis by Java

 ** I am going to introduce implementations of several very popular data structure